baihuqian/baihuqian.github.io/_posts/2018-10-28-udacity-os-course.md

 * reading: resource_counter > 0
 * writing: resource_counter = -1

-Resource variable is a proxy to the actual resource.
-Instead of controlling the resource, the resource variable is controlled.
+Resource counter is a proxy to the actual resource.
+Instead of controlling the resource, the resource counter is controlled through a proxy (i.e. transform multiple states into a state variable guarded by a single mutex).

-#### Critical Section Structure

-If a proxy is used (i.e. transform multiple states into a state variable guarded by a single mutex), the code block becomes:
+The code block becomes:
 ```
 // ENTER CRITICAL SECTION
 perform_critical_operation
 // EXIT CRITICAL SECTION
 ```

 A piece of critical section code is executed when entering and exiting the *actual critical section*.
-But the actual critical section is not locked.
+But the actual critical operation is not locked.
 ```
 // ENTER CRITICAL SECTION
 Lock(mutex) {